top of page

 Housekeeping: There is no daily housekeeping service.
 While linens and bath towels are included in the unit, daily maid service is not included.

-Euros Cash: Again, just to chisel it in, rooms and food at Akrimios are payable IN EUROS CASH ONLY - as with other expenses mentioned above.
+Euros Cash: Again, just to chisel it in, rooms and food at Akrimios are payable IN EUROS CASH ONLY - as with some other expenses mentioned above.
+Most restaurants and shops take credit cards nowadays.

 Efcharistó!